Pomalidomide for Kaposi Sarcoma

 The trial does not specify if you must stop taking your current medications, but certain medications are prohibited, such as those containing zidovudine and strong inhibitors of specific enzymes.
 It's important to discuss your current medications with the trial team to ensure there are no interactions.

-Is pomalidomide safe for humans?
+Is there any evidence suggesting that pomalidomide is likely to be safe for humans?

 Samantha L Vogt